 Any stockholder who wishes to send a communication to our Board should address the communication either to the Board or to the individual director in care of Daniel Barsky, General Counsel and Corporate Secretary of Fluent, Inc. at 300 Vesey Street, 9th Floor, New York, New York 10282.
-Mr. Barsky will forward the communication either to all of the directors, if the communication is addressed to the Board, or to the individual director, if the communication is addressed to a specific director.
-Mr. Barsky will forward to the directors all communications that, in his or her judgment, are appropriate for consideration by the directors.
+Mr. Barsky will forward the communication either to all of the directors, if the communication is addressed to a specific director.
+Mr. Barsky will forward to the directors in the communication is addressed to a specific director.
+Mr. Barsky will forward to the directors and communications that, in his or her judgment, are appropriate for consideration by the directors.
 Examples of communications that would not be appropriate for consideration by the directors include commercial solicitations and matters not relevant to the stockholders, to the functioning of the Board, or to the affairs of Fluent.